samsuh/back-to-basics-javascript-2025/loops/notes.md

 while something is true, run this code. while(somethingIsTrue){run this code}
+note that the code running inside should try to make the condition false if you want the loop to eventually stop.

-while loops are great for when you don't know how many times a loop will run.
+while loops are great for when you don't know how many times a loop will run. while (!gameOver) {gameLogic}

+const targetNum = Math.floor(Math.random() * 10) +1
+let guess = Math.floor(Math.random()*10)+1
+while (guess !== target){
+console.log(`Target: ${target}.
+Guess: ${guess}`) guess = Math.floor(Math.random()\*10)+1
+}
+console.log(`You win!
+Target: ${target}.
+Guess: ${guess}`)

+## Break

+When javascript hits 'break', the loop ends and exits current loop immediately. if it's a nested loop, break only exits the inner loop. you could do it in a forloop but it's not as useful since you can stop at the end condition

+while (true){
+if(condition === true) break
+}

+## For Of

+For (variable of an iterable){run code}

+let subreddits = ['soccer', 'askreddit', 'books'] for (let sub in subreddits){console.log(sub)}
+for (let thething in array)

+iterables: strings, array
+objects NOT ITERABLE.

+forOf is great when you just need the value in the iterable. forOf is not good when you also need access to the index of the iterable. for is better.

+for better: need access to index AND value forOf better: just need value.

+objects not iterable; you can forOf over just the keys or just values.
+Objects dont have indices, so movieReviews[1] means nothing.

+Object.keys()
+Object.values()

+Instead of iterating over the whole object, can iterate over a collection of just the keys or just the values.

+let keys = movieReviews.keys()
+for (let key in keys){run code}

+## For In

+for OF iterates over VALUESof an iterable. for IN iterates over KEYS of an iterable.

+const jeopardyWinnings = {
+regular: 2522700,
+watson: 300000,
+champions: 500000,
+decades: 100000
+}
+for (let prop in jeopardyWinnings){
+console.log(prop)
+}
+not recommended to use for-in with arrays, even though it would work and give you the key, which is the index.

+FOR IN = keys
+FOR OF = VALUES